Charleston Collegiate School

 Charleston Collegiate School (formerly Sea Island Academy) is a co-educational, nonsectarian, independent day school in Johns Island, South Carolina, United States near the city of Charleston.
 It was founded in 1970 under the name Sea Island Academy and in 2002 became Charleston Collegiate School.
 It is known for its outdoor education center and project based learning curriculum.

 History

 The school was originally organized in 1970 as a rural segregation academy on a sea island near Charleston, South Carolina with the name Sea Island Academy.
 When the school first opened, classes were held in a local Episcopal church.
 In 1971 Sea Island Academy merged with Sea Island Baptist School, founded in 1966 by the First Baptist Church of John's Island.

 The school was renamed Charleston Collegiate School in 2002, and presently occupies a 30 acre campus, built in 1972.

 Curriculum

 CCS integrates environmental awareness across different disciplines in its curriculum.
 This integration includes programs that use the forest which surrounds the school as well as a school garden run on permaculture principles.
-There is a 100% graduation rate along with 100% college acceptance rate that includes top colleges such as Princeton University and Cornell.
-Students are known for becoming community oriented individuals that have received an education focused on entrepreneurship, creativity, leadership, and outdoor education.
-The curriculum is rigorous and is heavily focused on project based learning.
+There is a 100% graduation rate along with 100% college acceptance rate.
+The curriculum is heavily focused on project based learning.